Dominic-Santos/doms_discord_bot/README.md

 ### Roles based commands

-Some commands are meant for server admins only, we recommand you segregate commands by server role, this can be configured in server integrations.
+Some commands are intended for server admins only.
+We recommend restricting access to commands based on server roles, which can be configured through your server's integration settings.

-Admin Only commands:
+Admin commands:
 * /admin
 * /newsfeed